shubhamwagh/LeetSyncMaster/README.md

 - Automated git pushes to the remote repository with every action triggers
 - Auto-generate README.md based on retrieved submissions

-## Credits

-This LeetSyncMaster GitHub Action is adapted from [dos-m0nk3y/LeetCode-Synchronizer](https://github.com/dos-m0nk3y/LeetCode-Synchronizer).
-Special thanks to the original author for creating this tool.

 ## Setup